AMID Logo E-BAY Logo

 • If your shipment is deemed sensitive to the fumigant and CANNOT be fumigated, ocean freight carriers may offer non-fumigated services based on availability.

 Please do not ignore it!
-Below is just a sample of correspondence on cargo shipped to Australia.
+Below is just a sample of correspondence on freight shipped to Australia.
 The shipper was unable to provide a valid fumigation certificate at the destination.

-…the fumigation certificate is incorrectly declared … Fumigation was completed over the weekend, and Quarantine released the container today.
+…the fumigation certificate is incorrectly declared … The treatment was completed over the weekend, and Quarantine released the container today.
 Cargo should be unpacked and available for collection in the next day or two … Please note that the freight will not be released until these charges are paid…

 Sea freight from U.S.